juruen/rmapi/README.md

 Use `get path_to_file` to download a file from the cloud to your local computer.

-## Download a file with annotations
+## [optional] Download a file with annotations
 Use `geta path_to_file` to download a file from the cloud to your local computer.
+This command is only available, if all necessary tools are installed:
+ - convert (Note: Policy must be set to read|write for pdfs: https://stackoverflow.com/questions/42928765/convertnot-authorized-aaaa-error-constitute-c-readimage-453)
+ - rsvg-convert
+ - pdf270
+ - pdftk
+ - python3

-If there exists a template folder under `%HOME/Templates/Remarkable`, then those are used for notebooks.
-Otherwise the background is white.
+Note: If there exists a template folder under `%HOME/Templates/Remarkable`, then those are used for notebook backgrounds.
+Otherwise the background is simply white.

 ## Recursively download directories and files